DestinyVolt/D-D/Squiddle/Squiddle.md

 **Cantrip Formulas (Optional):**
 At 3rd level, you have scribed a set of arcane formulas in your spellbook that you can use to formulate a cantrip in your mind.
 Whenever you finish a long rest and consult those formulas in your spellbook, you can replace one wizard cantrip you know with another cantrip from the wizard spell list. \
-Reminder: Use this to switch between Prestidigitation, Mending, and Mold Earth, depending on how recently you've eaten and whether you're on the train.

 ### Racial Abilities
 **Illithid Nature:**